UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

 Make sure to limit the number of special cases to avoid problems due to combinatorial explosion - for more than one variable, all combinations of all special cases are checked.

 The function `generate` should return a single random specimen of the datatype.
-Note that it takes a `AbstractRNG` argument.
+Note that it takes an `AbstractRNG` argument.
 You do not technically have to use it, but you should.
 If you do, this makes tests (and test failures) reproducible, which probably helps debugging.